hunter-college-ossd-spr-2020/project-evaluation/evaluation_template.md

 <br>

 1. How many issues are currently open?
+* There are about 161 open issues.
+But the closed issues are around 14,000.
 <br>

 1. How long do issues stay open?
 Take the five most recently closed issues and look at when each was first reported.
 Compute the number of days that each was open and take the average.
+* They don't seem to be open for more than one day.
+The shortest open issue lasted for one hour.
 <br>

 1. Is there active discussion on the issues?